microsoft/knowledge-extraction-recipes-forms/README.md

 * Deploying the trained machine learning model as a web service to [**Azure Container Instance**](https://azure.microsoft.com/en-us/services/container-instances/) for deveopment and test,  or for low scale, CPU-based workloads.
 * Deploying the trained machine learning model as a web service to [**Azure Kubernetes Service**](https://azure.microsoft.com/en-us/services/kubernetes-service/) for high-scale production deployments and provides autoscaling, and fast response times.

-To successfully run these notebooks, you will need an [**Azure subscription**](https://azure.microsoft.com/en-us/) or can [**try Azure for free**](https://azure.microsoft.com/en-us/free/).
-There may be other Azure services or products used in the notebooks.
-Introduction and/or reference of those will be provided in the notebooks themselves.
+To successfully run these code accelerators, you will need an [**Azure subscription**](https://azure.microsoft.com/en-us/) or can [**try Azure for free**](https://azure.microsoft.com/en-us/free/).
+There may be other Azure services or products used in the code.
+Introduction and/or reference of those will be provided in the code themselves.

 ## Contributing